Attractions in Queen Elizabeth National Park Uganda

 The national park’s grassland and bush lead to a moist forest.
 This forest is home to notable birds.
 They include the Rwenzori Turaco, White-naped Pigeon, African Forest-Flycatcher, and Yellow-throated Cuckoo.
 Guano covers old trees in Maramagambo Forest.
 They make great roosting spots for cormorants.
 These birds travel over 25 km each day to nearby waters to find fish.

 On your hiking safari in Maramagambo Forest, stop by the viewing platform.
 You’ll find an exciting bat cave.
-Snakes, like pythons, wait for wandering Egyptian fruit bats.
+Snakes, such as pythons, wait for wandering Egyptian fruit bats.
 Choose a guided nature walk in this lush forest.
 Visit River Kamiranjojo, Blue Lake, Lake Kyasanduka, and Lake Nyamusingiri to the north.

 East of Maramagambo Forest is Kalinzu Central Forest Reserve.
 Kalinzu Forest is full of wildlife.
 It’s a great spot for chimpanzee trekking, and it’s very affordable.